JoeSzymkowiczFiveM/qb-decay/README.md

 ["degrade"] = 1.0
 `

-Comment out all the locations listed in [this](https://github.com/mknzz/qb-inventory/commit/5bc5e2016e2b44d18fb2568d108b874c5e208e47).
+Depending on the inventory system you are using, you might need to comment out all the locations listed in [this](https://github.com/mknzz/qb-inventory/commit/5bc5e2016e2b44d18fb2568d108b874c5e208e47).
 These locations may be different depending on the inventory you're using.
 You can start to see the pattern.

 This was just personal preference and needed for the v3 qb-inventory script I'm using, but I wanted stacked items to have the lower of the two items' Quality, to prevent exploitation and the following code change does that.
 Within the following block: